shirewoman2/Consultancy/README.md

 #### Read or change workspaces

-*NB: Most functions that actually change workspaces are only available in the beta version of the package.* - change_wksz_interactions() - Change interaction parameters in Simcyp Simulator workspace files - change_wksz_trial_design() - Change a limited set of trial-design parameters in Simcyp Simulator workspace files.
-UNDER CONSTRUCTION. - change_xml_path() - Set the user name in the path of observed data overlay XML files and fixed trial design XML files - detect_file_timestamp() - Figure out what date/time stamps on Excel results files would be removed by the function remove_file_timestamp - remove_file_timestamp() - Remove date/time stamps from Excel results files created by the Autorunner - make_xml_path_mine() - Make the user name in the path of observed data overlay XML files and fixed trial design XML files match that of the current user
+*NB: Most functions that actually change workspaces are only available in the beta version of the package.*

+- **make_xml_path_mine()** - Make the user name in the path of observed data overlay XML files and fixed trial design XML files match that of the current user
+- **remove_file_timestamp()** - Remove date/time stamps from Excel
+  results files created by the Autorunner
+- change_wksz_interactions() - Change interaction parameters in Simcyp
+  Simulator workspace files
+- change_wksz_trial_design() - Change a limited set of trial-design
+  parameters in Simcyp Simulator workspace files.
+UNDER CONSTRUCTION.
+- change_xml_path() - Set the user name in the path of observed data overlay XML files and fixed trial design XML files
+- detect_file_timestamp() - Figure out what date/time stamps on Excel
+  results files would be removed by the function remove_file_timestamp

 #### Helper functions that call on the Simcyp package